madvin/server-mobiles-working/README.md

-This progect use Express and mongoDB
+This project use Express and mongoDB